hallissons/algorithms/README.md

 - **Open Addressing:** Uses all slots on the hash table instead of storing a linked list for each slot.
 This is done through "probing", where a slot is evaluated and if it is empty, the key is inserted there, otherwise it is inserted on a different slot where the probing is incremented using the following strategies: linear, quadraditic and double hashing

-- Its pretty easy bad hash functions :)
+- Its pretty easy to create bad hash functions :)
 - Terrible solution: h(x) = first 3 digits of a phone number.
 In that case all the "bay area" will go to the same bucket
 - Mediocre solution: h(x) = last 3 digits of x, multiples of power of 2.